mauro-arcelles/curso-laravel-devjobs/README.md

 Create a new middleware class.
 To register the middleware in Laravel 11 we need to add an alias in app.php file within bootstrap folder

+`sail artisan make:seeder CategoriasSeeder`

+Create a seeder to prepopulate almost static content in database (in this case Categorias that wont change so much).
+Seeder need to be called in DatabaseSeeder.php file